 Sweeping, rocky coastal landscapes characterize this area of Norway.
-Pack along your fishing rods and see if you catch a fish off the Verdens Ende (the worlds end)!
+Pack along your fishing rods and see if you catch a fish off Verdens Ende (the world's end)!

-Ålesund is often called a fairy-tale city with its art-nouveau architecture and cobble stone streets that twist and turn around canals and the edges of the fjord.
+Ålesund is often called a fairy-tale city with its art-nouveau influenced architecture and cobblestoned streets that twist and turn around the water that surrounds the city.

 Besides the beautiful architecture, Ålesund boasts an impressive number of museums and one of Scandinavia’s largest salt-water aquariums.
 But truthfully, nothing beats the views in the area.